Raj Date: Post-CFPB career

 After leaving the Consumer Financial Protection Bureau Date founded Fenway Summer, a hybrid advisory and venture investment firm based in Washington, D.C.
 Speaking about his hybrid venture capital and advisory firm, Date told American Banker, “At the time that I left Treasury and CFPB in 2013, the observation was ‘that there was a lot going on in fintech right now!’”
 A subsidiary of Fenway Summer is FS Vector, a spinoff firm that advises fintechs on the regulatory process: “Our public policy services assist clients with government relations strategies and educating policymakers.”
 Date is the co-founder and senior advisor of FS Vector.
 The advocacy component of FS Vector employs lobbyists and offers services in “Messaging and public affairs,” “Reputation and crisis management,” “Crafting policy goals and execution,” and “Political and regulatory intelligence.”.
-Fenway Summer's investment affiliates include Fenway Summer Ventures an early-stage institutional venture capital firm.
+Fenway Summer's investment affiliates include Fenway Summer Ventures, an early-stage institutional venture capital firm.

-Date serves on a number of boards of directors, including the global digital assets infrastructure firm Circle.
+Date has served on a number of boards of directors, including the global digital assets infrastructure firm Circle from 2013 to 2026.
 Date also chairs the investment committee at Fenway Summer Ventures and counsels clients through the advisory firm FS Vector.

 Date has appeared as a contributor on MSNBC and CNBC.

-Philanthropy

-Date is Trustee of the Fenway Summer Charitable Remainder Trust.
-Established in 2022, the Fenway Summer Charitable Remainder Trust supports nonprofit organizations focused on education, housing, and Veterans affairs in the nation's capital region and the Pikes Peak Region in Colorado.
-The Fenway Summer Charitable Remainder Trust has been a longtime supporter of the John F. Kennedy Center for the Performing Arts and Easterseals, a nonprofit organization providing essential services to children and adults with disabilities, older adults, Veterans, and their families.
-Other charities supported by Fenway Summer Charitable Remainder Trust include Pikes Peak Habitat for Humanity, Mt.
-Carmel Veterans Service Center, and the Cheyenne Mountain Zoo.

 Personal and family

 Born in Boston, Massachusetts, Date is the son of Dr. Usha V. Date and Dr. Vishvanath V. Date, both of whom immigrated to the United States in 1966.
-Date's father retired as the Chief of Staff of the Military Medical Center at Nellis Air Force Base in Nevada.
+Date's father retired as the chief of staff of the Military Medical Center at Nellis Air Force Base in Nevada.
 Date is married to Jessica Killin, an attorney and former U.S. Army Captain.
-Killin served as Chief of Staff to Congresswoman Donna Shalala and Congresswoman Marie Glusenkamp Perez.
+Killin served as chief of staff to U.S. Representatives Donna Shalala and Marie Gluesenkamp Perez.
 Killin last served as Deputy Assistant to the President and Chief of Staff to Second Gentleman Douglas Emhoff.
-Killin announced her candidacy for Colorado’s Fifth Congressional District on July 15, 2025.
+Killin announced her candidacy for Colorado's 5th congressional district on July 15, 2025.
 Date and Killin have three children.